 Uneven surfaces

 Do you see a product with one side that is completely smooth and the other that is rough and uneven?
 If so, this is another sign that the injection process was not done correctly.
-The molten plastic should be evenly distributed in the mold before it is cooled and solidified.
+The molten plastic should be evenly distributed in the mold before cooling and solidifying it.
 If it is not, the product will have uneven surfaces.

 Short shots and knits lines

-A very common defect in injection molded products is called a short shot.
+A very common defect in injection-molded products is called a short shot.
 This is when the molten plastic does not fill the mold before it is cooled and solidified.
-This can happen for various reasons, such as the wrong type of plastic or the less quantity of plastic used.
+It can happen for various reasons, such as the wrong type of plastic or the less quantity of plastic used.

-Another common defect is called knit lines.
-This is when you can see lines on the product’s surface where two streams of molten plastic have joined together.
-This defect is usually because the plastic was not heated to the correct temperature before being injected into the mold.
+Another common defect is knit lines.
+These are lines on the product’s surface where two streams of molten plastic have joined together.
+This defect is usually caused by the plastic not being heated to the correct temperature before being injected into the mold.

 Quality control parameters in plastic injection molding